 - Optional – DMC Pearl Cotton Black No. 8 for detail stitching

-Or, if you would like to purchase a low cost, ad free PDF version of this pattern that is designed for easy printing, visit my shop.
+Or, if you would like to purchase a low cost, ad free PDF version of this pattern that includes all the directions below and is designed for easy printing, visit my shop.
 Thanks!

 Print out the quilt layout before you get started.
 This will help you know where the different colors go and how to sew everything together.
 I also recommend having a rotary cutter and mat for cutting out your squares.
 The process will go much quicker and be more accurate than cutting them out by hand.